 There are currently no legislative instruments, such as national laws or ratification of international conventions and treaties, in place in Timor Leste to protect threatened species of flora and fauna.
-However, a number of animals that are protected under international agreements could occur within the marine environment around the Cova prospect area (DEWHA 20101).
+However, a number of animals that are protected under international agreements could occur within the marine environment of permit area S06-03 (DEWHA 20101).
 These include seven whales, four dolphins, four turtles, one fish and one bird species (Table 4.6).